Traffic: Rules of the road

 Rules of the road and driving etiquette are the general practices and procedures that road users are required to follow.
 These rules usually apply to all road users, though they are of special importance to motorists and cyclists.
-These rules govern interactions between vehicles and with pedestrians.
+These rules govern interactions between vehicles and pedestrians.
 The basic traffic rules are defined by an international treaty under the authority of the United Nations, the 1968 Vienna Convention on Road Traffic.
 Not all countries are signatory to the convention and, even among signatories, local variations in practice may be found.
 There are also unwritten local rules of the road, which are generally understood by local drivers.

 As a general rule, drivers are expected to avoid a collision with another vehicle and pedestrians, regardless of whether or not the applicable rules of the road allow them to be where they happen to be.

 In addition to the rules applicable by default, traffic signs and traffic lights must be obeyed, and instructions may be given by a police officer, either routinely (on a busy crossing instead of traffic lights) or as road traffic control around a construction zone, accident, or other road disruption.

-These rules should be distinguished from the mechanical procedures required to operate a vehicle; see Driving.